 - Scoop each box every day (or more often even, if you can)

 Incorporate these steps and you’ll decrease the risks of urinary pain and other problems for your cats, as well as frustration for you.
 For more information on the importance of litter boxes, please read our Inappropriate Elimination in Cats: Why It Happens And How To Prevent It article.
+And check out 7 ways to reduce litter box smells (and messes).

 Please help us gain more insight into the litter box and feeding habits of cats everywhere by completing and sharing our short feline care survey.
 Thank you!